5 reasons to use candidate experience surveys

 Here you’d be looking to better understand:

 - From what the candidate saw, is your company where they would love to work?

 - Would they encourage other people to apply to your company?

 5. Data over time for benchmarks and trends

-One of the biggest benefits of new hire and candidate surveying is the steadily increasing amount of data you’d be collecting.
+One of the most significant benefits of new hire and candidate surveying is the steadily increasing amount of data you’d be collecting.
 You'll get feedback about your recruiting processes, but also how that experience and those processes relate to the organization at large.
-Surveying candidates will help you connect the dots throughout the organization to see how all of these things are interconnected and how engagement and culture are going to continue to be key to sustaining high-performing employees and recruiting the best candidates out there.
+Surveying candidates will help you connect the dots throughout the organization to see how all of these things are interconnected and how engagement and culture will continue to be key to sustaining high-performing employees and recruiting the best candidates out there.